trquinn76/classification/classification-nzl/README.md

 ### Policy And Privacy Endorsements

-This library assumes that Policy and Privacy Endorsements may only be applied with Policy And Privacy Classifications.
+In this library Policy and Privacy Endorsements may only be applied to Policy And Privacy Classifications.
 That is `IN-CONFIDENCE` and `SENSITIVE` Classifications.

 A list of Policy and Privacy Endorsements, wrapped with an optional String, which is required for some Endorsements.
 The